marvinbernhardt/wallforce/README.md

 An analysis tool for gromacs trajectories that computes the average force a harmonic wall applies on a selection of molecules/atoms.

+I did not test for the effect of walls close to periodic boundaries.
+In my simulations the walls are not directly at the edge of the box.

+There might be bugs!

 ## Installation

 Source Gromacs installation first.
 Tested with Gromacs 2019.2